 |Participation in an ICT with Industry week||2|

-IPA’s advanced courses and events are announced via the front page of the IPA website, as well as via the mailing lists for IPA PhD students and IPA scientific staff.
+IPA’s advanced courses and events are announced via the front page of the IPA website, as well as via the mailing lists for IPA PhD candidates and IPA scientific staff.

-Covid-19 update: we are in the process of temporarily changing the format of advanced courses and Fall Days from a full week on location format to an online format, with one or two days or half-days once in a while.
+Covid-19 update: we have temporarily changed the format of advanced courses and Fall Days from a full week on location format to an online format, with a day or half-day every 3–4 weeks.

 The three advanced courses focus on the foundations of one of IPA’s three research pillars.

-Such courses are aimed at first and second year PhD students, and present general techniques, open problems, and possible solutions to relevant problems.
-Each advanced course is offered at least once every two years, enabling all students to take the course once during their career as a PhD student.
-Students are required to follow the three advanced courses but are exempted for the advanced course that covers the field of specialisation of the student.
+Such courses are aimed at first and second year PhD candidates, and present general techniques, open problems, and possible solutions to relevant problems.
+Each advanced course is offered at least once every two years, enabling all PhD candidates to take the course once during their career as a PhD candidate.
+PhD candidates are required to follow the three advanced courses but are exempted for the advanced course that covers the field of specialisation of the candidate.

 IPA furthermore assumes that the individual training and supervision programme consists of developing soft skills and professional skills such as courses on presenting and writing, and attending workshops, conferences and summerschools.
 Below is a non-exhaustive list of summerschools recommended by IPA.